andywiecko/plotex/README.md

 ## Help <a name="help"></a>

-To see options avaliable in plotex use `-h` help flag
+To see options available in plotex use `-h` help flag

 ```
 plotex -h